Published:

 Reporting income & expenses on Schedule E

 The ultimate test of your COA is tax season.
 Your categories should map directly to the lines on IRS Schedule E (Form 1040).
 If your COA aligns with these lines, tax preparation becomes a simple exercise of copying totals from your GL to the tax form.
-This alignment is a primary strategy to avoid paying tax on rental income legally, as it ensures you capture every valid deduction.
+This alignment is a primary strategy for legally avoiding tax on rental income, as it ensures you capture every valid deduction.

 Depreciation essentials for rental properties